steffy-lo/Mississauga-Code-Club/deliverable-2/README.md

 4) When all necessary information has been filled in, select “Create New User” at the bottom left corner of the form.
 If all required fields have been filled, a pop-up will appear on the screen informing that the user was successfully added.
 To check, refer to steps (1-2) of the  **View and edit staff, volunteer and teacher account** guide.

 -   **Add courses, in a similar fashion to adding accounts**

 1) From the Administrator dashboard, click “Create New Classes”
 2) Enter your desired name for the course and click OK.
 3) To check if the course was added, refer to steps (1-2) of the **View and edit courses** guide.

+-   **Log Teaching or Volunteer Hours**
+1)From the Administrator dashboard, click “Check-In Page”.
+2)Enter the email associated with the account one wants to log hours with.
+3)Under **Type of Work**, choose between the **Teaching** or **Volunteering** toggles.
+4)Under **Details**, input a message and the amount of hours one wishes to log.
+5)Click **Check-in** to confirm your submission; a pop-up should appear confirming the changes.

 #### Student Features Guide

 -   **Track their performance**
 1) From the Student Homepage/Dashboard, navigate to any of the listed courses under the header “Completed Courses”.
 Under the relevant course’s name, select the button labelled “View Grades”.
 2) A new page should load up.
 To the left from top to bottom is the current course title dropdown, a list of grades for the course, teacher comments, and “Next Steps”.
 The header “Next Steps” contains a list of course recommendations for a student who has completed the selected course.
 3) To navigate to a new course, select the dropdown at the top of the screen and select the new course title to access its report.

 -   **View all courses taken or in-progress**
 1) On the Student Homepage, on the left is a list of ongoing courses under the header “Enrolled Courses”.
 On the right is a list of completed courses under the header “Completed Courses”.